 North Bay has a vibrant community of artists, musicians, actors and writers.
-There are numerous art galleries, theatre companies and a 1,000-seat Arts Centre - all found in the heart of downtown.
+There are numerous art galleries, theatre companies and a 1,000-seat Arts Centre (Capitol Centre) - all found in the heart of downtown.

-The Dionne Quints Museum is housed in the original home of the first identical quintuplets to survive childhood.
+The Dionne Quints Museum, adjacent to the North Bay Museum, is housed in the original home of the first identical quintuplets to survive childhood.
 The museum is filled with artifacts from their lives and the miracle story of their birth.

 The city also has a strong presence in performance arts.
 Theatre groups range from the Dreamcoat Fantasy Theatre's children's productions and secondary school dance troupes, to theatre companies from Nipissing University and Canadore College.
 There is always a show to check out!